opencog/atomspace/opencog/persist/metta/README.md

 MeTTa Import/Export
 ===================

-A fraction of the MeTTa langauge can be easily imported as Artomese.
+A fraction of the MeTTa language can be easily imported as Artomese.
 The code here is a proof of concept of this mapping.
 At this time, only the simplest mapping is done: the declaration of functions.